GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 _This is a custom feature (i.e. not present in the GraphQL spec) offered by Gato GraphQL._

-This feature allows directives to nest and modify the behavior of other directives.

-This module allows directives to execute complex functionalities, by composing other directives inside, calling them before/after preparing the field value accordingly.
-Directives with this capability are called "meta directives".
+This feature allows directives to execute complex functionalities, by composing other directives inside.
+A directive that composes another directive is called a "meta" directive.

 A use case is to convert the type of the field value to the type expected by the nested directive.
 For instance, each element from an array can be provided to a directive that expects a single value.

-In this query, field `capabilities` returns `[String]` (an array of strings), and directive `@strUpperCase` receives `String`.
+In this query, field `capabilities` returns `[String]` (an array of strings), and directive `@strUpperCase` (available via the **PHP Functions via Schema** extension) receives `String`.
 Hence, executing the following query:

 ```graphql
 query {